Doctors Note Logo

 Avoid regular long-term use of stimulant laxatives without medical supervision.
 Overuse can lead to dependence.

-If you're unsure which option is right for you, use a free AI-powered Constipation symptom checker to help identify what may be causing your symptoms and get personalized guidance.
+If you're unsure which option is right for you, try Ubie's free AI-powered Constipation symptom checker to help identify what may be causing your symptoms and receive personalized recommendations for relief.

 When Constipation Is More Than Just Constipation